 For more information on dealing with divorce: http://kidshealth.org/en/teens/divorce.html#

-If a teen is heavily involved in their school teams and clubs, has a serious relationship, or major events approaching such as prom and graduation, it might be most beneficial for the teen to remain with a friend or family member, until the end of the school year.
-It might be difficult to coordinate and be separated from your children, but it can be a good alternative if it lends to the overall happiness of the teen.
+If a teen is heavily involved in their school teams and clubs, has a serious relationship, or major events approaching such as prom and graduation, it might be most beneficial for the teen to remain with a friend or family member until the end of the school year.
+It might be difficult to coordinate and be separated from your children, but it can be a good alternative if it lends to the teen’s overall happiness.

 Schools usually say it takes 6 weeks for a student to fully feel comfortable and caught up in a new school.
-It could take less time or more time depending on the student.
+It could take less time or more time, depending on the student.
 According to the National Longitudinal Survey of Adolescent Health, teens who move during high school only have a 60-62% chance of graduating high school, regardless of if they are moving to a better or worse neighborhood.
-It can be helpful to meet the principle and teachers with your student ahead of time and communicate with them throughout your child’s adjustment.
+It can help to meet the principal and teachers with your student ahead of time and communicate with them throughout your child’s adjustment.

 Maintain normal schedules and expectations for your child in the new home, such as meal times, curfews, and responsibilities.
 Kids could also benefit from being encouraged to join clubs and teams to get more involved in their new community.

 If you have concerns about your child after the move, consider finding a counselor or other form of guidance.
 As a parent, you know that connecting your teen with resources for their health and well-being is so very important.
 It is normal for teens to not always confide in their parents.
 Helping them identify people they can turn to for support when they might not turn to you is critical.
 Without setting up these connections with your teen, they may turn to someone or something that is destructive.
 If, however, they won’t turn to an adult, they deserve a safe place to connect to teens that can help.